Using Writelike in the classroom

 Teachers can see how their students are progressing in the group moderator view.
 You can check where students are up to in the dashboard and read their responses to see if they are grasping the key techniques of the lesson and identify where more in-class support is needed.

-Portfolio pieces are Writelike's version of a summative assessment, pulling together all the concepts in a lesson.
-Feedback on portfolio pieces is also the most structured way to provide feedback in Writelike, with a loose grading system and a place to enter commentary.
+Checkpoint pieces are Writelike's version of a summative assessment, pulling together all the concepts in a lesson.
+Feedback on checkpoint pieces is also the most structured way to provide feedback in Writelike, with a loose grading system and a place to enter commentary.

-If peer review is enabled, students are shown anonymised portfolio pieces from others in the group and are asked to assess how well those responses fit the pattern, as well as provide commentary.
+If checkpoint peer review is enabled, students are shown anonymised checkpoint pieces from others in the group and are asked to assess how well those responses fit the pattern, as well as provide commentary.

-Need a peer feedback tool that's a bit more formalised than the response feed, but more fun than the portfolio peer review module?
+Need a peer feedback tool that's a bit more formalised than the response feed, but more fun than the checkpoint peer review module?
 Give Wrotevote a go!

 In Wrotevote, students are presented with random anonymous responses from 2 of their peers, then vote on which they like best, with the opportunity to react and comment on the one they liked.
 Students then get to see which of their responses performed best and whether they placed in the top 10/25/50%, as well as the overall top responses from the group.